Annual Audit and Compliance in China: important considerations for Foreign-Invested Enterprises

-The annual statutory requirements in China can be separated into three types:
+The annual statutory requirements in China can be separated into 3 types:

-Annual compliance in China is not only important because it is required by law, but also because it provides foreign-invested enterprises in China with an opportunity to review the company’s operations and identify potential tax related issues before the annual CIT reconciliation.
-Therefore, in the remainder of this article we will elaborate on China’s annual statutory requirements and important considerations for foreign enterprises.
+Annual compliance in China is important because it provides foreign-invested enterprises in China with an opportunity to review the company’s operations and identify potential tax related issues before the annual CIT reconciliation.
+Here are some important reasons why your business should carry out an annual audit:

 1. Annual Audit in China